NoridelHerron/NoridelHerron/README.md

 🔜 Upcoming:

 - IF Stage

-🌐 I’m currently collaborating with contributors from multiple countries on this project, fostering a diverse and supportive learning environment.

 ### LearnToBuildCPU – Refactor Project – In Progress (June 2025)
 A community-focused refactoring of my original pipelined CPU project to make it more modular, well-documented, and beginner-friendly.
 This project features both VHDL and Verilog implementations and is designed to help others learn CPU architecture by contributing or studying the code.